-To accommodate the demands for reliable warehouse space created by this rapid expansion, in 1999, the Group moved to a 5.3-hectare property with office block and state-of-the-art warehouse facilities, located in Frenchs Forest, Sydney.
-With an impressive new home base, the Group was able to maximise efficiencies across all sections of the business, from customer service, warehousing, and dispatch as well as planning, marketing and corporate affairs – all based in a modern Head Office.
+To accommodate the demands for reliable warehouse space created by this rapid expansion, in 1999, the Group moved to a 5.3-hectare property with office block and warehouse facilities, located in Frenchs Forest, Sydney.
+With a new home base, the Group was able to maximise efficiencies across all sections of the business, from customer service, warehousing, and dispatch as well as planning, marketing and corporate activities.

 The focus on online sales and direct marketing of the Group’s mobile phone business proved so successful that in 1999, Mobile Innovations was publicly listed on the Australian Stock Exchange, then shortly after was acquired by Seven West Media.

-As the decade progressed, the Group was ready to explore fresh business opportunities in the direct marketing retail space.
+As the decade progressed, the Group was ready to explore fresh business opportunities in the direct to consumer retail space.
 In 2004, this confidence resulted in the purchase of TVSN and Expo Channel.
-This comprised a new and different selling proposition and gave fresh impetus to the Group’s expansion, allowing it to position itself as a leader in the direct marketing industry, both in Australia and New Zealand.
+This comprised a new and different selling proposition and gave fresh impetus to the Group’s expansion, allowing it to position itself as a leader in the direct to consumer retail industry, both in Australia and New Zealand.